-The ARM C library provides multiple implementations of the function \\user\setup\stackheap(), and can select the correct one for you automatically from information that is given in a scatter file.
+The Arm C library provides multiple implementations of the function \\user\setup\stackheap(), and can select the correct one for you automatically from information that is given in a scatter file.

-- If you re-implement \\user\setup\stackheap() then your version does not get invoked when stack and heap are defined in a scatter file. - You might have to update your startup code to use the correct initial stack pointer.
-Some processors, such as Cortex®-M3, require that you place the initial stack pointer in the vector table.
-See Stack and heap configuration in AN179 Cortex®-M3 Embedded Software Development for more details.
+- If you re-implement \\user\setup\stackheap(), your version does not get invoked when stack and heap are defined in a scatter file. - You might have to update your startup code to use the correct initial stack pointer.
+Some processors, such as the Cortex-M3 processor, require that you place the initial stack pointer in the vector table.
+See Stack and heap configuration in AN179 Cortex®-M3 Embedded Software Development for more details. - You must ensure correct alignment of the stack and heap: - In AArch32 state, the stack and heap must be 8-byte aligned. - In AArch64 state, the stack and heap must be 16-byte aligned.

-- 1. Define two special execution regions in your scatter file that is named ARM\LIB\HEAP and ARM\LIB\STACK. - 2.
+- 1. Define two special execution regions in your scatter file that are named ARM\LIB\HEAP and ARM\LIB\STACK. - 2.
 Assign the EMPTY attribute to both regions.